 Advanced technical training

-Dr, Charles, Dr. Curry, and Dr, Taylor all belong to an advanced organization called The Tucker Study Club.
-In this specialized group, they study and apply the restorative skills of working with gold in dentistry.
-In perfecting these techniques, it also has made them better restorative dentists in all facets of care.
-These skills enable them to not only do excellent work, but they find the advanced techniques allows each of them to place other restorations as they continually perfect their technical skills.
+Dr, Charles, belongs to an advanced technical organization called The Tucker Study Club.
+In this specialized group, dentists study and apply the restorative skills of working with gold in dentistry.
+In perfecting these techniques, it also makes for better restorative dentistry in all facets of care.
+These skills result in excellent technical dentistry.

-Gold inlays communicate the fact that you value long-term choices in your health care, and value the lasting benefits of your dental work.
+Gold inlays are a option which emphasizes value in long-term choices of your health care, as well as the lasting benefits of dental work.
 Gold restorations are usually not visible when you smile or open your mouth.
 Of course, this depends largely on the placement.
 Gold restorations in the back of your mouth are usually not seen.

 If you have any questions about using gold in your dental work or if you would like to discuss if utilizing gold is the right choice for you, please contact or call us at (816) 233-0142.